plfa/plfa.github.io/README.md

 PLFA is available as both a website and an EPUB e-book, both of which can be built on Linux and macOS.
 PLFA is written in literate Agda with [Kramdown Markdown][kramdown].

 ### Git hooks

-The repository comes with several pre-commit Git hooks installed:
+The repository comes with several Git hooks:

  1. The [fix-whitespace][fix-whitespace] program is run to check for whitespace violations.

  2. The test suite is run to check if everything type checks.

-If you don’t have [fix-whitespace][fix-whitespace] installed, you can circumvent the pre-commit Git hooks by passing `--no-verify`.
+You can install these Git hooks by calling `make init`.

 ### Building the website